bhojpur/piro/README.md

-# Bhojpur Piro - Kubernetes-native CI
+# Bhojpur Piro - CI/CD using NanoVMs, Docker, Kubernetes
-A simple Kubernetes-native CI system applied by the Bhojpur.NET Platform.
-It knows no pipelines, just the _jobs_ and each _job_ is a Kubernetes **pod**.
+A simple CI/CD system applied by the Bhojpur.NET Platform using Kubernetes, Docker, and/or NanoVMs.
+It knows no pipelines, just the _jobs_ and each _job_ could be a Unikernel application and/or Kubernetes **pod**.
 What you do in that _pod_ is up to you.
-We do not impose a "declarative pipeline syntax" or some groovy scripting language.
-Instead, the Bhojpur Piro jobs have run Node, Golang or bash scripts in production environments.
+We do not impose any
+"declarative pipeline syntax" or some groovy scripting language.
+Instead, the Bhojpur Piro jobs have run Node, Golang, or Bash scripts in production environments.
+Any standard Git repository platform could be integrated with Bhojpur Piro.

 ---
 - [Installation](#installation)